Apple, Samsung make final pitch to U.S. jury

 The case in U.S. District Court, Northern District of California, is Apple Inc v.
 Samsung Electronics Co Ltd et al, No. 11-1846.

-(Reporting by Dan Levine and Poornima Gupta; Editing by Gary Hill and Andre Grenon)
+(Reporting by Dan Levine and Poornima Gupta; Editing by Gary Hill, Andre Grenon and Edmund Klamann)